worktheclock/replit.github.io/tutorials/34-creative-coding.md

 }
 ```

-This draws a few shapes in various colors on the screen, in a kind of 80's geometric art style.
+In this sketch, we draw a few shapes in various colors on the screen, in a kind of 80s geometric art style:

 <img src="/images/tutorials/34-creative-coding/p5-shapes.png"
     alt="p5 shapes examples"
     style="width: 500px !important;"/>

-The [p5.js website](https://p5js.org/get-started/) has a getting started guide, plus a lot of references and examples to experiment with.
+The [p5.js website](https://p5js.org/get-started/) has a guide to getting started, plus a lot of references and examples to experiment with.

 ### Kaboom

-Kaboom.js is Replit's own homegrown JavaScript game framework, launched earlier in 2021.
-It is geared towards making 2D games, particularly platform games, although it has enough flexibility to create games in other formats too.
+Kaboom.js is Replit's own homegrown JavaScript game framework, launched in 2021.
+It's geared towards making 2D games, particularly platform games, although it has enough flexibility to create games in other formats too.
 Because it is a JavaScript library, it can be used to develop web games, making it easy to share and distribute your creations with the world.

-Replit has 2 official templates for Kaboom:
+Replit has two official templates for Kaboom:

-- A specialized Kaboom template, with an integrated sprite editor and gallery, as well as pre-defined folders for assets etc. This is perfect for getting started with Kaboom and making games in general, as you don't need to worry about sourcing graphics or folder structures.
+- A specialized Kaboom template, with an integrated sprite editor and gallery, as well as pre-defined folders for assets.
+This is perfect for getting started with Kaboom and making games in general, as you don't need to worry about folder structures or sourcing graphics.
-- A 'light' one, that is a simply a web template with just the Kaboom package referenced.
-This is more for coders with a little more experience, as the intent is to give you more control and flexibility
+- A 'light' template that is a simple web template with just the Kaboom package referenced.
+This is for coders with a little more experience, as the intent is to give you more control and flexibility

 ![Kaboom templates](/images/tutorials/34-creative-coding/kaboom-templates.png)

-One of the great features of Kaboom is the simple way to define level maps, drawing them with text characters, and then mapping the text characters to game elements.
+One of the great features of Kaboom is the simple way you can define level maps, drawing them with text characters, and then mapping the text characters to game elements:

 ```js
 const level = [